 - All efforts for mediation/conciliation including efforts in terms of Order XXXIIA Rule 3, CPC/Section 23(2) of the Act/Section 9 of The Family Courts Act to reunite the parties have failed and there is no likelihood of success in that direction by any further efforts;

 - The parties have genuinely settled their differences including alimony, custody of child or any other pending issues between the parties;

 - The waiting period will only prolong their agony.

 Interestingly, in 3 Judge Anjana Kishore, (2002) 10 SCC 194 many years earlier, power under Article 142 was exercised to allow parties to move a joint application before a Family Court for ‘dispensing with the need of waiting for six months’.
-It was directed the Family Court would pass a final order on such petition ‘within such time as it may deem fit’.
+It was directed, Family Court would pass a final order on such petition ‘within such time as it may deem fit’.

-Without any reference to the judgment in Manish Goel the power under Article 142 has been exercised by Supreme Court in a number of similar cases after, to waive the Section 13B(2) statutory period: Priyanka Singh, (2010) 15 SCC 390; Sarita Singh, (2010) 15 SCC 374; Harpreet Singh Popli, (2010) 15 SCC 316; Hitesh Bhatnagar, (2011) 5 SCC 234; Veena, (2011) 14 SCC 614; Priyanka Khanna, (2011) 15 SCC 612; Devinder Singh Narula, (2012) 8 SCC 580; Vimi Vinod Chopra, (2013) 15 SCC 547; Priyanka Chawla, (2016) 3 SCC 126; Nikhil Kumar, (2016) 13 SCC 383.
+Without any reference to Manish Goel, power under Article 142 has been exercised by Supreme Court in a number of similar cases after, to waive the Section 13B(2) statutory period: Priyanka Singh, (2010) 15 SCC 390; Sarita Singh, (2010) 15 SCC 374; Harpreet Singh Popli, (2010) 15 SCC 316; Hitesh Bhatnagar, (2011) 5 SCC 234; Veena, (2011) 14 SCC 614; Priyanka Khanna, (2011) 15 SCC 612; Devinder Singh Narula, (2012) 8 SCC 580; Vimi Vinod Chopra, (2013) 15 SCC 547; Priyanka Chawla, (2016) 3 SCC 126; Nikhil Kumar, (2016) 13 SCC 383.